15 Dog Breeds With Longest Lifespan

 What are the Dog breeds with the longest lifespan?
 Dogs have become part of our lives over the last Century.

-Additionally, they’ve evolved from being working animals to companions who enrich our daily lives.
+They’ve also evolved from working animals to companions who enrich our daily lives.

 The American Kennel Club (AKC) has registered over 200 different breeds of dogs